gurodrigues-dev/gurodrigues-dev/README.md

 - ✍🏻 I'm currently specializing in devops but I want to become a software engineer.
   > In addition to an intermediate knowledge in Front-End Development
   > Also with great knowledge in Python, developing REST API's with Django and with experience in socket communication in GoLang

+- ❓ But does that mean you've stopped developing?
+  > No, besides studying software, microservices and systems architecture (DevOps).
+I'm still studying development but totally focused on functional programming with Elixir and I'm learning safe programming concepts with Python, but the focus is on Elixir.
  <br>